Skip Navigation

 Table Saw Lawsuits

-Available safety technology has existed for years to prevent many of the serious and debilitating table saw injuries reported each year, including finger amputations, nerve damage and severe lacerations.
-A growing number of product liability lawsuits allege that manufacturers placed their desire for profits before consumer safety by failing to incorporate certain safety features.
+Safety technology has existed for years to prevent many of the serious and debilitating table saw injuries reported each year, including finger amputations, nerve damage and severe lacerations.
+Product liability lawsuits alleged that manufacturers placed their desire for profits before consumer safety by failing to incorporate certain safety features.

-STATUS OF TABLE SAW INJURY LAWSUITS: Attorneys provide free consultations and claim evaluations to help individuals determine whether financial compensation may be available through a table saw lawsuit due to inadequate safety technology or warnings.
+STATUS OF TABLE SAW INJURY LAWSUITS: Attorneys provided free consultations and claim evaluations to help individuals determine whether financial compensation was available through a table saw lawsuit due to inadequate safety technology or warnings.

 SAWSTOP TABLE SAW FLESH SENSING TECHNOLOGY: For more than a decade, SawStop or other flesh-sensing safety technology has been readily available to table saw manufacturers, which have been proven to prevent most serious injuries linked to table saws.